-Parrot molting is a natural process.
-As feathers reach the end of their life, they will loosen until they fall free without damaging the feather follicle.
-It begins in fall for most species, equipping them with the renewed feathers they’ll need during winter.
-Typically, the parrot will molt on its wings first, then body feathers, and then tail feathers.
-This allows the parrot to remain capable of flight during a molt, which is essential in the wild.
+As feathers reach the end of their lifespan, they’ll loosen until they fall free without damaging the feather follicle.
+This begins in the fall for most species, equipping them with renewed feathers for the winter.
+Usually, the parrot will molt feathers on its wings first, then the body feathers, and finally the tail feathers.

-Depending on the species, parrots will molt between 1-2 times a year in the fall and spring.
-Some of the largest parrot species may only molt once every 2 years, as their molts take longer.
-For most parrots, molting can take anywhere from a few days to months.
-Parrots that molt too many times per year are likely to have an underlying health issue or are being fed an inappropriate diet.
-Those that try to speed up the molt through plucking have behavioral issues.
+Parrots will molt between 1-2 times a year in the fall and spring.
+The largest species may only molt once every 2 years, as their molts take longer.
+Molting can take anywhere from a few days to months.
+Parrots that molt too many times annually may have a health issue or are being fed an inappropriate diet.
+Parrots that attempt to speed up the molt through plucking have behavioral issues.

 Molting is a symmetrical process that occurs in stages.
-The molt itself is not a comfortable time, and you may see your parrot withdraw or act out of character.
-Feathers pulled too early are painful and can result in inflammation and bleeding.
-Pin feathers are also sensitive and should not be disturbed.
-These structures are full of blood and, when broken or damaged, will continue bleeding until a vet intervenes.
+The molt is an uncomfortable time, and you may see your parrot withdraw or act out of character.
+Feathers pulled out too early can lead to bleeding and inflammation.
+Pin feathers are sensitive and shouldn’t be disturbed.
+These structures will bleed when broken or damaged.

 How Often Do Parrots Molt?

-Molting a natural process in which parrots shed old, worn-out feathers to make way for new, healthy feathers.
+Molting is a natural process where parrots shed old, worn-out feathers to make way for new, healthy feathers.
 Since feathers cannot be repaired, they have to be maintained through grooming and preening.
-Eventually, they will wear out.
-Because of this, parrots molt regularly.
+Eventually, they’ll wear out.
+For this reason, parrots molt regularly.

-In the wild, replacing these feathers with new ones increases the parrot’s chances for survival.
+In the wild, replacing old feathers with new feathers increases the parrot’s chances of survival.
 Aside from achieving flight, feathers are critical for insulation against the elements and some parasites.
-Healthy feathers are also important for attracting mates during the breeding season.
+Healthy feathers are also used for attracting mates during the breeding season.

-Although pet parrots are not exposed to the same elements as their wild cousins, their feathers will still deteriorate after time.
-This makes it important for a pet parrot to have a safe, secure, comfortable place to lose and regrow its feathers.
+Although domesticated parrots aren’t exposed to the same elements as wild parrots, their feathers will still deteriorate over time.
+So, a pet parrot needs to have a safe and comfortable place to molt and regrow feathers.
 This will happen 1-2 times a year, or once every 2 years, depending on the species.

 Young parrots will also go through a special molt.
 Here, they completely shed the soft, fluffy down feathers and grow the ones necessary for a mature adult.
-This type of molt will only happen once in the parrot’s life.
+This type of molt only happens once in the parrot’s lifetime.

 Parrots don’t molt all of their feathers at the same time.
-In the wild, this would spell death, as the bird would be unable to fly.
+In the wild, this would result in death, as the parrot would be unable to fly.
 That would make it impossible to find water or food, flee from predators, or interact with its flock.
-For this reason, molting happens in stages.

-Generally, a parrot will molt its wing feathers, then the body feathers, and finally the tail feathers.
-Such a cycle prevents the parrot from being completely flightless and exposed to the elements.
+As stated, a parrot will molt its wing feathers, then its body feathers, and finally its tail feathers.
+This molting cycle prevents the parrot from being completely flightless and exposed to the elements.

 What Month Do Parrots Molt?

-The month your parrot molts will depend on where you live in the world, as parrots molt in fall.
-For those in the U.S., this means September, October, and November are prime months for your parrot to shed its feathers.
+The month your parrot molts will depend on where you live in the world, as parrots molt during the fall.
+For those in the U.S., this means that September, October, and November are prime months for your parrot to shed its feathers.

-Parrots that molt more than once a year will usually see their second molt during spring.
-This is also when food sources are abundant.
+Parrots that molt more than once a year will usually experience their second molt during the spring.
+This is also when food sources are most abundant.

-A few parrot species, like cockatiels, will molt up to 3 times a year.
-Some larger parrots are known to only molt once every 2 years.
+Some species, such as cockatiels, will molt up to 3 times per year.
+Some larger parrots only molt once every 2 years.
 That’s because the molting period is long, and it only begins in the fall.

 When Do Parrots Molt?

 Most parrots molt after the breeding season.
-However, according to the Journal of Comparative Physiology, even parrots that haven’t reproduced will molt during this time.
-They will still experience hormonal shifts because of the changing seasons and sunlight availability.
-This tells the parrot’s body that it’s time to renew the feathers.
+According to the Journal of Comparative Physiology, even parrots that haven’t reproduced will molt during this time.
+They’ll still experience hormonal shifts due to the changing seasons and sunlight availability.
+This instructs the parrot’s body that it’s time to renew its feathers.

 Of course, days are longer in spring and summer and shorter in winter and fall.
-In wild parrots, it is the amount of exposure to UVB and light cycles that trigger a molt.
+In wild parrots, the amount of exposure to UVB and light cycles triggers molting.

-These cycles also trigger breeding and migratory behavior.
-Captive parrots that get plenty of UVB and are kept to a consistent day-night cycle will usually molt in sync with their wild counterparts.
+These cycles also lead to breeding and migratory behavior.
+Captive parrots that get ample UVB and are kept to consistent day-night cycles will usually molt in sync with wild parrots.

-Molting is stressful and taxing on the body.
-Because of this, parrots molt after breeding season because there is an abundance of food available.
+Molting is stressful for the body.
+So, parrots molt after breeding season because there is an abundance of food available.
 As stated by Oxford University Press, molting and feather growth is a resource-demanding event.

-It is important to ensure that a parrot is getting proper nutrition during a molt.
-Not only will it be under stress from the molt.
-Its body will be building dozens, if not hundreds, of new feathers.
-Parrots that don’t receive adequate nutrition will see their new feathers grow weak, and possibly malformed.
+Ensure that your parrot is getting proper nutrition during a molt.
+Not only will it be under stress from the molt, but its body will be creating hundreds of new feathers.
+Parrots that don’t receive adequate nutrition will find that their new feathers grow weak and even malformed.

 How Long Do Parrots Molt?

 The length of a molt differs between species.
-A full molt can take anywhere between days, to weeks, to months.
-For all birds, the longest known molting period belongs to pelicans and large parrots.
-They can take up to 2 years to progress through a full molting cycle.
+A full molt can take days to months.
+The longest molting period is for pelicans and large parrots.
+It can take up to 2 years to progress through a full molting cycle.